szymon6927/netguru/serverless_knowledge_base/README.md

         dynamodb_client.delete_table(TableName=table_name)
 ```

-There are also a lot more AWS services which you can easily mock with `moto` like: `sns, cloudwatch, cognitoidp`.
+There are also a lot more AWS services that you can easily mock with moto like `moto` like: `sns, cloudwatch, cognitoidp`.

 ## Tools

 During work in AWS environment, it happens very often to call services via API endpoint or call some service/command
-with AWS permissions, and to speed this thing up (no via aws console) I would like to show you two tools which
+with AWS permissions.
+I would like to show you two tools which
 are useful in above cases.

 #### AWS Vault

-[AWS Vault](https://github.com/99designs/aws-vault) - this is a tool which allow you to access multiple AWS credentials.
+[AWS Vault](https://github.com/99designs/aws-vault) - this is a tool which allows you to access multiple AWS credentials.

 Tutorial how to add specific profiles is well described in the project documentation, lets start with real use cases.